e-ucm/xapi-seriousgames/README.md

 ## 2.2.
 Actions

+**Actions included in the xAPI Profile**

-### 2.2.1. started
+### 2.2.1. initialized

-The player starts the completable.
+The player initialized the completable.

 ```
-	John Doe started "Levels/World 1-1" at "May 24, 2016 15:03:17 UTC"
+	John Doe initialized "Levels/World 1-1" at "May 24, 2016 15:03:17 UTC"
 ```

 ### 2.2.2. progressed _progress_

-The player makes progress in a completable.
+The player made progress in a completable.

 * `value` is a mandatory float indicating the absolute progress in the completion.
 Its value must be between `[0, 1] `.